danielraffel/CloudBeatMonitor/README.md

 The system consists of two separate Cloud Functions:

 - `receiveHeartbeat`: This function is called by a cron job running every minute on the VM.
 It records the current time as a "heartbeat" in a Firestore document.
-- `checkVMHeartbeatAndRestart`: Triggered by Google Cloud Scheduler every minute, this function checks the last heartbeat time.
+- `checkVMHeartbeatAndRestart`: Triggered by Google Cloud Scheduler job every minute, this function checks the last heartbeat time.
 If the last heartbeat is older than 2 minutes, it initiates a restart of the VM through Google Cloud Compute Engine.

 ## Firebase Setup
 Create a [Firestore database](https://console.cloud.google.com/firestore/databases) within your Google Cloud project.
 Set up the following: